Every Member is a Minister

 Adult Classes – Evangelical Lutheran Church is committed to a Christian education program for all ages that fosters the strengthening of faith in Christ and deepens knowledge of Christian doctrine and ethics.

-There is currently an Adult Sunday School Class available on Sunday mornings taught by Dr. Jim Cole, a Monday Afternoon Bible Study taught by Curt Van Steele, a Wednesday Morning Bible Study taught by Pastor DeBartolo.
+There is currently an Adult Sunday School Class available on Sunday mornings taught by Dr. Jim Cole and Curt Van Steele, both deacons.
+A Tuesday Evening Bible Study taught by Curt Van Steele, a Wednesday Morning Bible Study taught by Pastor DeBartolo.
 Men’s Prayer Breakfast and Men’s Bible Study & Dinner both meet once a month.
+(The Wednesday Morning Bible Study, Wednesday in the Word, is online for now and the Men’s Bible Study & Dinner is on hold due to COVID.)

 Sunday School Secretary/Treasurer – Keep attendance records, count & keep income record of the Sunday School offering.

 Community Vacation Bible School – There are many opportunities to help with this very vital ministry.
 You can help out by being a class teacher, a class helper, be on the planning team, secretary/treasurer, leader or helper in the Art & Craft center, leader or helper with the music, leader or helper with the snacks, story leader and helpers, nursery staff, and director(s).
-This takes place for a week in the evening in August.
+This usually takes place for a week in the evening in late July or early August.

 OPPORTUNITIES FOR ALL